Boyquotes/G4-Loader/docs/source/grammar/godot_tilemap.rst

     };

-A 1D 32 bits int array in decimal digital string.
+Tiles are packed in a 1 dimension 32 bits int array represented with decimal digital strings.

 TileMap data